SSWConsulting/SSW.Rules.Content/rules/making-a-great-done-video/rule.md

 :::

 5. **Lighting** - Ensure there is optimal room lighting and facial brightness.
 Consider a ceiling-pointing lamp for additional light.
 Avoid intense backlights to prevent silhouetting.
 6. **Introduction** - Start by introducing yourself and what you will be talking about.
-E.g. _"Hi everyone, today I would like to show you..."_
+E.g. *"Hi everyone, today I would like to show you..."*
-7. **Ending** - Finish with a strong closing that summarizes what you talked about.
+7. **Ending** - Finish with a strong closing that summarizes what you talked about and conclude with a compelling call-to-action (CTA).
+See the rule about [SSW.Rules | Production - Do you have a call to action (aka CTA)?](/production-do-you-add-a-call-to-action/)
 8. **Show the Pain** - Demonstrate the problem that your new feature will fix, then demonstrate your feature.
 9. **One-Take** - Record it in one take, but start again if it's super bad.
 If something out-of-your control happens, try to be natural!
 If you mistype a word or click the wrong button, don't freak out and start again, incorporate it.
-E.g. _"Whoops, clicked build accidently.
-Let me just refresh and go again."_\
+E.g. *"Whoops, clicked build accidently.
+Let me just refresh and go again."*\
    Note: If your video is short (1-2 mins), then starting again may be optimal.
 However, if your video is long.
 E.g. 15-20 minutes, then try to incorporate any accidental errors and keep going.
 10. **Quick** - Keep it short, concise, and don't repeat yourself!
 11. **Directing Attention** - Give people an idea of where to look by mentioning positions on the screen before taking actions.
-E.g. _"At the bottom of the screen" or "in the top right-hand corner."_
+E.g. *"At the bottom of the screen" or "in the top right-hand corner."*
 12. **Presentation** - present data from X to Y. E.g. for financial data start with the last month and then show the current month.
 13. **Clean UI** - Use a clean browser and IDE or hide your bookmarks bar, and zoom in to 125% in your browser.
 Hide the ribbon if presenting in Microsoft Office.
 Clear all irrelevant reminders if presenting in Outlook.\
     Note: You can easily get a clean browser by using a guest or incognito profile.